rsvijay2009/go-mvc/README.md

   ```
   git clone https://github.com/rsvijay2009/go-mvc.git
   ```

+- Edit the environment variables in `.env` file

 - Run the below commands to create and run the application inside a Docker container

   ```